mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 - **Firefox Application-derived key (app prekey)**: This value is generated from a user's FxA credentials specifically for this application ("lockbox"), and is used as an input factor to generate other encryption keys and hashing salts.
 It is never persisted to permanent storage.
 The other values generated from this prekey are:
   - **Encryption Key (enc key)**: This value is used to encrypt the item encryption keystore(s).
 This key **MAY** be persisted to permanent storage if it can be secured against other users on that device (and ideally from other applications running as the same user).
-  - **Hashing salt (hash salt)**: This value is used as the salt when generating search hashes for user data.
+  - **Hashing salt (salt key)**: This value is used as the salt when generating search hashes for user data.
 This key can be persisted to permanent storage, preferably secured from other users (and other applications running as the same user), but is not as critical as the encryption prekey.
 - **Item Key**: The item key is used to encrypt a specific Lockbox data item.
 Item keys are maintained with an item keystore, which is itself encrypted using the master encryption key and synchronized via Kinto.

 ### FxA-based Salt Derivations